I wrote a book on attention.

 I burned out.
 I learned more in those three years than in the previous fifteen.
 Both of those things are true and I haven’t fully sorted out what to do with that yet.

-I’m writing What Makes Groups Work: The Manifesto.
+I’m expanding the essay What Makes Groups Work.
 I’ve gone my entire career without a cold plunge, and I have no plans for that to change.